gottaegbert/svelte-test/README.md

+# project for dunhuang color use svelte and layercake with d3.js

 # Svelte Starter

 This [starter template](https://github.com/the-pudding/svelte-starter) aims to quickly scaffold a [SvelteKit](https://kit.svelte.dev/) project, designed around data-driven, visual stories at [The Pudding](https://pudding.cool).